Medicare in Maryland

 Original Medicare does not cover outpatient prescription drugs.
 But Medicare beneficiaries can get prescription coverage via Medicaid (if they’re qualified by low income and assets), a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Part D prescription plan.

-For 2023 coverage, insurers are offering 22 stand-alone Part D plans available in Maryland, with premiums ranging from $8 to $112 per month.
+For 2025 coverage, insurers are offering 14 stand-alone Part D plans available in Maryland, with premiums starting at $0 per month.6

-526,104 Maryland Medicare beneficiaries were enrolled in stand-alone Part D prescription drug plans (PDPs) in Maryland as of late 2022.
-Despite the fact that overall Medicare enrollment has grown, that was a little lower than the state’s PDP enrollment had been a year earlier, due to the growth in Medicare Advantage enrollment.
+566,157 Maryland Medicare beneficiaries were enrolled in stand-alone Part D prescription drug plans (PDPs) in Maryland as of August 2024.1 Despite the fact that overall Medicare enrollment has grown, that was a little lower than the state’s PDP enrollment had been a year earlier, due to the growth in Medicare Advantage enrollment.

 Most Medicare Advantage plans include Part D prescription drug coverage, so stand-alone Part D plans are almost always used to supplement Original Medicare.
-Enrollment in Original Medicare in Maryland is higher than average, which is why stand-alone Medicare Part D enrollment in Maryland is also higher than average (about 48% of the state’s Medicare beneficiaries have PDPs, versus 36% nationwide).
-In addition to the people with stand-alone Part D coverage, 188,786 Medicare beneficiaries in Maryland have Part D benefits as part of their Medicare Advantage coverage.
+Enrollment in Original Medicare in Maryland is higher than average, which is why stand-alone Medicare Part D enrollment in Maryland is also higher than average.
+In addition to the people with stand-alone Part D coverage, 251,905 Medicare beneficiaries in Maryland have Part D benefits as part of their Medicare Advantage coverage.1

 How does Medicaid provide financial assistance to Medicare beneficiaries in Maryland?